Roboy/ParlAI/projects/roboy/README.md

 ParlAI is described in the following paper: [“ParlAI: A Dialog Research Software Platform"](https://arxiv.org/abs/1705.06476), the dataset used is described in the original [PersonaChat](https://arxiv.org/pdf/1801.07243.pdf) paper.
 ParlAI is the successor of [Roboy/DeepQA](https://github.com/Roboy/DeepQA).

-## 2- How the ParlAI
 Roboy is using a so-called profilememory network, which essentially consists of a sequence to sequence neural net using LSTMs.
 An attention mechanism affects outputs with respect to the conversation history.
-The sentences given are "XYZ".
-If too many personality sentences are specified, the influence of each will decrease and therefore the performance of the model.
+Furthermore, a consistent personality can be included which also affects outputs.

 Pitfalls: Profilememory is the original implementation coming with the personachat dataset.
 It has been choosen as it can _memorize_ a profile.
 The idea behind it is to influence outputs in a way where the net acts as it was someone, Roboy in our case of course.
 According to [ParlAI issue #1066](https://github.com/facebookresearch/ParlAI/issues/1066) the model is not as powerful as other implementations provided by ParlAI.
 Anyhow, it suits our case.
 So if you want to win the ConvAI challenge better go for a different one.

+The three major advantages of the profilmemory implementation over the previous DeepQA implementation are:

+- DeepQA consists of a pure seq2seq model, so it would give the exact same reply to a specific input observed.
+Profilememory takes the conversational history into account through attention.
+- Through integrating a consistent personality to influence the softmax layer, we are also able to keep Roboy more ... even in its fallback sate.
+- The personachat dataset is originating from actual conversations humans had with each other.
+This results in a more realistic chitchat in comparison to the DeepQA implementation as that was trained on a movie subtitle database resulting in a very dramatic behavior of the model.

-## 3 - Setup the ParlAI
+## 2 - How the ParlAI
 ### Prerequisits
 - Python 36 environment
 - pip3